 At this stage, a medication called antiretroviral therapy (ART) can control the virus, meaning that HIV does not progress.
 It also means that people are less likely to transmit the virus to others.

 While the virus is still reproducing in the bloodstream, it may do so at levels that healthcare professionals cannot detect.
 If someone has undetectable levels of the virus for at least 6 months, they cannot pass the virus to others via sex.

 During this phase, HIV is still multiplying inside the body but at lower levels than in the acute phase.

 This is the most severe stage, during which the amount of virus in the body has devastated the body's population of immune cells.
 Typical symptoms of this stage include:

 - swollen lymph nodes

-At this stage, the immune system is very weakened, which allows opportunistic infections to invade the body.
+At this stage, the immune system is very weakened.
+This allows opportunistic infections to invade the body.

-In the U.S., most people do not develop AIDS due to ART.
+In the United States, most people do not develop AIDS because they have undergone ART.

 Diagnosis in men vs. women